mollie/mollie-api-node/MIGRATION.md

 ```

 Or using [yarn](https://yarnpkg.com/):

 ```sh
 yarn add @mollie/api-client
 ```

-## Initialisation change
+## Initialization change

-Changed the initialisation of the client to a factory method:
+Changed the initialization of the client to a factory method:

 ```diff
 -var Mollie = require('mollie-api-node');